reversebias/mitosis/README.md

 ```
 sudo cp mitosis/49-stlinkv2.rules /etc/udev/rules.d/
 ```
+Plug in, or replug in the programmer after this.

 ## OpenOCD server
-Programming header, from top to bottom:
+The programming header on the side of the keyboard, from top to bottom:
 ```
 SWCLK
 SWDIO